Coachella creator campaigns

 Taste proof

-Do they know when the post is a festival moment, party moment, celebrity moment, product moment, or just noise?
+They know when the post is a festival moment, a party moment, a celebrity moment, a product moment, or just noise.

 weekend strategy